Halleyawoo/Cupido-Loss/README.md

 Encourages alignment between the predicted and ground-truth gradient orientations, ensuring smooth directional transitions in curved and branching vessels.

 ### 2️⃣ Union Loss
-Balances global completeness and local geometric fidelity using skeleton- and distance-based priors to handle vessels of varying diameters.
+Enhances geometric consistency by combining skeleton- and distance-based priors for tubular structures with varying diameters.

 ---